manishmalik/Chacha20-Poly1305/readme.md

 <b>ChaCha20-Poly1305 Implementation</b>
 </br> In this repo I have implemented chacha20-poly1305.
-I have used IETF RFC 7539 as reference for implementing this repo.
+I have used IETF RFC 7539 as reference for implemention.

 </br></br><b>To-do:</b>
 <ul>Separate the unit test from the chacha20-poly1305.js</ul>